kmille/notp/yubikey/how_to_ssh_smartcard_piv.md

 PIN tries left: 3

-Generate a new private key (2048 bit, take some tome) kmille@linbox tmp% yubico-piv-tool -a generate -s 9a -o public.pem Successfully generated a new private key.
+Generate a new private key (2048 bit, take some tome, 9a is the slot) kmille@linbox tmp% yubico-piv-tool -a generate -s 9a -o public.pem Successfully generated a new private key.